Devex/article_json/README.md

 If you have an `article` (see code example in _Usage_ section), you can get a list of the custom tags required by this article by calling `article.amp_exporter.custom_element_tags` and calling `article.amp_exporter.amp_libraries` gives a list of `<script>` tags that can directly be included on your page to render the AMP article.

 An example of the AMP HTML export for the parsed reference document can be found [here](https://github.com/Devex/article_json/blob/master/spec/fixtures/reference_document_exported.amp.html).

-### Facebook Instant Articles
-The `FacebookInstantArticle` exporter generates a custom HTML string for a list of elements.
-An example of the Facebook Instant Article export for the parsed reference document can be found [here](https://github.com/Devex/article_json/blob/master/spec/fixtures/reference_document_exported.html).

-To learn more about the Facebook Instant Article HTML format see have a look at the [Facebook Developer Documentation](https://developers.facebook.com/docs/instant-articles/guides/format-overview).

 ### Plain Text
 As the name suggests, this exporter generates a plain text version of the article.
 Rich text elements like images, embeds or even text boxes are not being rendered.